ErShubham2908/React-Interview-EA25/README.md

 |There is no render function we are using in functional components.| In class components, we have a render function which is use to return the react elements.|
 |Function components only accept the props as an arguments.| In class componsnts, we have a render function which is use to return the react elements.|
 |Functional components are somethimes called stateless components.| Class components are sometimes called stateful components.|

+### H/W - Difference between Props and State?

+### Q4.
+What is package.json?
+1. The package.json file is a crucial part of any Node.js project, including React applications.
+It's a JSON (JavaScript Object Notation) file that serves as a manifest for your project.
+In the context of React, it specifies the project's metadata and its dependencies.
+   1. Name and Version:
+   2. Dependencies:
+   3. Scripts:
+   4. DevDependencies: